 The performance it provides is very similar to native applications, as it renders code elements specifically to the native APIs.
 It allows native code to optimize the app’s performance.
 In order to build native apps, it is necessary to use native programming languages such as Java for Android, Swift or Objective-C for iOS.
 However, React Native being a hybrid between using native components and web components, has a multitude of benefits, including:

 - 85%-99% of the code was shared between Android and iOS

 - delivering the speed and agility to the hybrid space – with native results

 - clean interface with intuitive UX and simple navigation

-Ionic utilizes third-party technology – Cordova, to render an application.
+As mentioned before, Ionic utilizes third-party technology – Cordova, to render an application.
 This approach significantly decreases the speed.
 On the other hand, Ionic has a quick testing process that runs instantly in a browser and improves the development process.